aws-samples/aws-cloud-and-hybrid-operations-workshop/operational_excellence/episode-01-step-00-overview.md

-# Episode 01: Using Amazon Systems Manager as a Foundation for Operationally Excellent Workloads
+# Episode 01: Using AWS Systems Manager as a Foundation for Operationally Excellent Workloads

 ![](/operational_excellence/media/ssm-aws-logo.png)